ory/docs/docs/hydra/faq.md

 ## How can I disable HTTPS for testing?

-You can do so by running `hydra host --dangerous-force-http`.
+You can do so by running `hydra serve --dev`.

 ## MySQL gives `unsupported Scan, storing driver.Value type []uint8 into type *time.Time`